Association of Volleyball Professionals: 2011present: Re-emergence

+Bally’s Corporation had previously acquired the AVP in 2021.
+The subsequent investment by Next Generation Sports positioned the new ownership group as key to revitalizing the AVP brand by the introduction of the league.

 Rules

 Since the 2017 season, there are two main differences between the AVP rules and standard beach volleyball rules.
 The first difference is that AVP matches have a "point freeze" at match point, wherein the scoring system changes from rally scoring (either team can score a point on every serve) to side-out scoring (only serving team can score a point) when either team reaches match point.
 This rule was introduced to allow for more comebacks.
 The second difference is that "let" serves, wherein the ball touches the net while crossing over into the opponent's court during service, are not allowed during "point freezes" and the serve will be replayed.

 Tournament categories

 The current tournament structure was introduced in 2017.
 AVP tournaments are categorized as either a "Gold Series" or "Open" event.
 Gold Series tournaments award more prize money and AVP national ranking points.
 For the 2017 Tour, Open events had a prize purse of US$150,000–$158,000 while Gold Series events had a prize purse of US$175,000–$225,000.